abhisheksr01/spring-boot-microservice-best-practices/README.md

 In the below section I will try to explain each integration we have made and how to use.

-At the moment the microservice exposes a GET API and expects the company reference as path parameter then makes a call to the Companies House API hence returning Company Details.
+At the moment the Microservice exposes a GET API and expects the company reference as path parameter then makes a call to the Companies House API hence returning Company Details.

 **Note: Texts highlighted in light blue colour are clickable hyperlinks for additional references.**